 Duty of Care

-As a doctor or nurse, medical professionals know what is expected of them, so they should have no issue doing so.
+Medical professionals know what is expected of them, so they should have no issue doing so.

-Deviation From the Standard of Care
+Deviation from the Standard of Care

-The second element that you must demonstrate to prove that a medical provider acted negligently is that their performance must have been below the average standard of care.
+The second element you must demonstrate to prove that a medical provider acted negligently is that their performance must have been below the average standard of care.
 A standard of care is the expected quality of care that any professional in the medical field would provide to their patient.

 A deviation from the standard of care is similar to a breach of the duty of care.
 For example, if you had a doctor that failed to give you the correct prescription or dosage, it would qualify as below the standard of care because medical professionals have the experience and laws to practice by.